benmvp/migrate-react-hooks-minishop/src/quiz/README.md

 ## 🧠 Elaboration & Feedback

-After you're done with the exercise and before jumping to the end, please fill out the [elaboration & feedback form](https://docs.google.com/forms/d/e/1FAIpQLScRocWvtbrl4XmT5_NRiE8bSK3CMZil-ZQByBAt8lpsurcRmw/viewform?usp=pp_url&entry.1671251225=Migrating+to+React+Hooks+Minishop&entry.1984987236=Final+Quiz).
+After you're done with the quiz, please fill out the [elaboration & feedback form](https://docs.google.com/forms/d/e/1FAIpQLScRocWvtbrl4XmT5_NRiE8bSK3CMZil-ZQByBAt8lpsurcRmw/viewform?usp=pp_url&entry.1671251225=Migrating+to+React+Hooks+Minishop&entry.1984987236=Final+Quiz).
 It will help seal in what you've learned.

+## 💲 Minishop discount

+Hopefully you enjoyed working on the quiz to help apply everything you learned.
+To say "congratulations," I'm offering a **25% discount** on any future minishop.
+Just send me an email (ben@benmvp.com) before you register for the minishop, and I will send you a discount code.
+Congratulations! 🎉

 ## ❓ Questions